QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     end

-Now the compiler can again generate efficient machine code
+Now the compiler can again generate efficient machine code.

-We'll leave you to experiment with it
+We'll leave you to experiment with it.

 Composite Types with Abstract Field Types
 --------------------------------------------

-Another scenario that trips up the JIT compiler is when composite types have fields with abstract types
+Another scenario that trips up the JIT compiler is when composite types have fields with abstract types.

-We met this issue :ref:`earlier <spec_field_types>`, when we discussed AR(1) models
+We met this issue :ref:`earlier <spec_field_types>`, when we discussed AR(1) models.

 Let's experiment, using, respectively,